BartMassey/misc-bintools/README.md

 `sh collect.sh`.
 This will build a `bin/` directory containing compiled versions of the commands.

+There is `Cargo.toml` metadata for building a Debian package using `cargo-deb`.

 ## License

 This work is made available under the "Apache 2.0 or MIT